Neo City – The Link: Concert synopsis

 A video featuring "Lipstick" from the group's Japanese extended play Loveholic (2021) plays.
 Jungwoo then performs a dance to a remixed version of the song.
 The performance marks a change in tone in the concert from "day to night" as the group begins performing more sensual songs.
 NCT 127 regroups to perform "Focus", during which Johnny performs a solo dance break while shirtless in a closed room resembling a shower.
 Jaehyun performs his solo song "Lost" before the group returns to perform two ballads, "The Rainy Night" and "White Night".
 After a video intermission focusing on Doyoung, he sings "The Reason Why It's Favorite", a solo ballad version of their single "Favorite (Vampire)", written for him by songwriter Kenzie.
 The entire group performs the original version of "Favorite (Vampire)" and the 2018 single "Simon Says".
 For "Love On the Floor", the band performs on a stage that rotates 360 degrees and raises into a slanted protrusion.
 After "Bring The Noize", Yuta performs his solo song "Butterfly".
 Personal notes from the band are displayed on screen for the audience, and the group performs "refreshing" songs "Paradise", "Love Me Now", "Touch", and "Pilot" before ending the main set with "Sticker" and "Cherry Bomb".

 On the concerts following the release of NCT 127's fourth studio album 2 Baddies, the set list is updated to include the albums' opening track "Faster" and its title track "2 Baddies".
 The two songs are performed after "Sticker" and before the encore.

 A final intermission video plays prior to the encore that concludes the "NCT universe" storyline from the beginning of the concert.
 NCT 127 returns for the final time to perform "Dreams Come True".
-Each member gives their final speeches to the audience before they the show ends with "Promise You", and the group departs the stage through lifted platforms.
+Each member gives their final speeches to the audience before the show ends with "Promise You", and the group departs the stage through lifted platforms.